What is lambda in Python

 Here we can see a difference: the function defined using the def keyword is identified by the name “multiply” while the lambda function is identified by a generic <lambda> label.

-And let’s see what is returned by the type() function when applied to both functions:
+And let’s see what the type() built-in function returns when applied to both functions:

 >>> type(multiply)